demlabs-cellframe/cellframe-sdk/docs/utxo/UTXO_BLOCKING_EXAMPLES.md

 **Prerequisites:**
 1. Network must have `fee_addr` configured (network fee collection address)
 2. Arbitrage must not be disabled (`UTXO_ARBITRAGE_TX_DISABLED` flag not set)
-3. Transaction must be signed by token owner certificate
+3. Transaction must be signed by token owner certificate(s)

+⚠️ **AUTOMATIC ADDRESS HANDLING:** Arbitrage transactions automatically send all outputs to the network fee address (`net->pub.fee_addr`):
+- `-to_addr` parameter is optional and will be ignored if provided
+- All outputs (main, change, fee change) go to fee address only
-⚠️ **IMPORTANT:** Arbitrage transactions send funds **ONLY** to the network fee address (`net->pub.fee_addr`).
-The fee address is configured at network level, not by token owners.
+- Fee address is configured at network level, not by token owners

 #### Checking Network Fee Address